MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/one-version.md

 ### What options are available to help minimize the impact on my Commerce cloud components?

-Commerce cloud components will require the same down time as your Dynamics 365 headquarters.
+Commerce cloud components require the same down time as your Dynamics 365 headquarters.
 In an upcoming release, the Retail Cloud Scale Unit (RCSU) will be available to reduce and further schedule updates to your deployment.
 For more information about RCSU, see the published release information on our [documentation](/business-applications-release-notes/October18/dynamics365-retail/planned-features) and [release notes](/business-applications-release-notes/?panel=products1#pivot=products) sites.

 ### Will there be options to take individual hotfixes for my commerce solution components?

-All fixes and updates for commerce components will be cumulative.
+All fixes and updates for commerce components are cumulative.

 ### What are the maintenance downtime requirements that might affect channel operations?